kylel/kylel.github.io/index.md

 08/04/2019  14:46            42,669 minimal.exe
 ```

 You have created your first c program.
-So lets run it!
+So let's run it!
 In your terminal type minimal.exe to run the program and you should see the following:

 ```
 >minimal.exe